Gujarat coronavirus case count rises to 175; death toll at 15

 The 47-year-old coronavirus positive man who died in Patan had recently travelled to Mumbai and was suffering from diabetes, the officials said.
 The state also reported recovery of three more COVID-19 patients on Tuesday, taking the number of such cases to 25, Ravi informed reporters.

 The patients discharged from hospitals were a 37- year-old man from Rajkot and one each from Vadodara and Bhavnagar, both aged 55, she said.
-Under the state government's COVID-19 containment plan, around 15.5 lakh people have been brought undercluster quarantine across 48 clusters in five cities - Ahmedabad (32 clusters), Rajkot (7), Bhavnagar (5), Surat (2) and Vadodara (2), with as many as 143 health teams working round-the-clock in these areas, Ravi said.
+Under the state government's COVID-19 containment plan, around 1.55 lakh (rpt around 1.55 lakh) people have been brought under cluster quarantine across 48 clusters in five cities - Ahmedabad (32 clusters), Rajkot (7), Bhavnagar (5), Surat (2) and Vadodara (2), with as many as 143 health teams working round-the-clock in these areas, Ravi said.

 Anand and Sabarkantha reported their first coronavirus positive cases on Tuesday, taking the number of districts infected by the disease to 17, she said.
 In Gujarat, a total 3,552 samples have been tested in laboratories for coronavirus so far - 673 in the last 24 hours alone - with results of 120 of them pending, officials said.